 The National University of Ireland, Galway is located on the banks of the river Corrib in Western Ireland.
 Galway is a modern urban center of 80,000 people that is known to many as a cultural center of Ireland.
-A Willamette professor accompanies the students to Galway.
-The WU professor teaches one course to the students as well as leads the excursions.
-Excursions include Dublin, Northern Ireland and Cork among others.
+A Willamette professor teaches one course to the students and accompanies the excursions with a local guide and students.
+Excursions may include Dublin, Northern Ireland, and Cork.

-While at NUI students take an Irish Studies course equivalent to 1.0 WU credits, a course taught by the WU professor also equivalent to 1.0 WU credits, and two to four additional elective courses from NUI.
+While at NUI students take an Irish Studies course (1.0 WU credit) that provides an introduction to Irish life and culture through the disciplines of Irish, English, History and Sociology.
+Students take a second course (1.0 WU credit) taught by the WU professor and two to four additional elective courses from NUI (credit varies).
 The university has approximately 17,000 students and offers a large variety of courses to choose from.
 This program offers the best fit for humanities and social science majors due to course scheduling of NUI classes with the WU program classes and excursion schedules.
 All participants should have a good deal of flexibility about the local classes they can take from NUI.
 Search for courses available to visiting students on NUI's website.

 Students live in campus housing with Irish flatmates.
 Most students have single rooms and share bathrooms and kitchen facilities with one or more students.